 The resulting noisy channel gives

-In the first right arrow, we have dropped all non-diagonal term because of pauli twirling in qubit 1,2,3.
-In the equation, we have make use of $K_{iL} \rho K_{iL}^{\dagger} = \frac{p_e}{2} \rho_{ii} \ket{L}\bra{L}$ ($i = 0,1$). $\rho_{ii}$ is dependent on the density matrix before its leakage.
-During randomized compiling the ensemble is a completely mixed state so $\rho_{00} = \rho_{11} = \frac{1}{2}$.
-So the leaked qubit propagates to independent 50\% X or Z error to corresponding qubits, namely a kind of tailored pauli propagation.
+In the first right arrow, we have dropped all non-diagonal terms because of the Pauli twirling in qubits $1,2,3$.
+In the equation, we have make use of $K_{iL} \rho K_{iL}^{\dagger} = \frac{p_e}{2} \rho_{ii} \ket{L}\bra{L}$ ($i = 0,1$). $\rho_{ii}$ is dependent on the density matrix before the leakage.
+During randomized compiling, the ensemble is a completely mixed state on average, so $\rho_{00} = \rho_{11} = \frac{1}{2}$.
+Therefore, the leaked qubit propagates to independent 50\% X or Z error to corresponding qubits, namely a kind of tailored Pauli propagation \cite{d1v7-nctj}.